stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 # What about domain fronting?
 An aside....

-Something that you will see repeated endlessly if you search on this topic, including in the Cobalt Strike blog post mentioned in the last section, is that you can use the CloudFront Content Delivery Network (CDN) (and sometimes other CDN services) to perform domain fronting for C2 services.

-Back in 2023 when I first started looking into the high reputation redirector concept, I also looked into domain fronting given how many people were talking about the ideas simultaneously.
+Back in 2023 when I first started looking into the high reputation redirector concept, I also investigated domain fronting given it was always referenced when anyone talked about using CloudFront with C2.
 What follows in this section is reproduced from what I [wrote at the time](/2023/08/30/aws-service-C2-forwarding.html#a-note-on-domain-fronting-and-cloudfront) on the subject, specific to AWS services.
-Keep in mind I have not done any testing to update this information on domain fronting for GCP or Azure services or to account for changes since 2023, so while the details about how domain fronting works are still accurate, specifics about whether or how it works with particular cloud services may have changed.
+Keep in mind I have not done any testing to update this information for GCP or Azure services or to account for changes since 2023.
+Consequently, while the details below about how domain fronting works are still accurate, specifics about whether or how it works with particular cloud services may have changed.

 Domain fronting is a technique that attempts to hide the true destination of a HTTP request or redirect traffic to possibly restricted locations by abusing the HTTP routing capabilities of CDNs or certain other complex network environments.
 For version 1.1 of the protocol, HTTP involves a TCP connection being made to a destination server on a given IP address (normally associated with a domain name) and port, with additional TLS/SSL encryption support for the connection in HTTPS.
 Over this connection a structured plain text message is sent that requests a given resource and references a server in the `Host` header.
 Under normal circumstances the domain name associated with the TCP connection and the `Host` header in the HTTP message match.
 In domain fronting, the destination for the TCP connection domain name is set to a site that you want to appear to be visiting, and the `Host` header in the HTTP request is set to the location you actually want to visit.
 Both locations must be served by the same CDN.